 The US stock markets extended the downtrend in Wednesday trading amid concerns over economic growth and increasing conflict between the United States and China.
 The concerns over lofty valuations following the sharp rally in the past forty-five days kept investors on the sidelines instead of finding a buying opportunity.

 Fed Chairman Jerome Powell said the government has provided a massive stimulus package last month but we need to do more to support the economy.
-Powel comments came after the Central Bank reported that almost 40% of households that have below $40K in income have lost a job due to coronavirus outspread.
+Powel comments came after the Central Bank reported that almost 40% of households that have below $40K in income have lost a job due to COVID-19 outspread.

 “While the economic response has been both timely and appropriately large, it may not be the final chapter, given that the path ahead is both highly uncertain and subject to significant downside risks,” Jerome Powell said.
 Labor Department last week reported that 20m American have lost their jobs in April.